constellation-app/constellation/UNIT_TEST_GUIDELINES.md

 that could be encountered when running it.

 - For functions that take a graph as input, you should include a test with a null or empty graph and one with a non-empty graph.
-The non-empty graph should ideally contain the minimum number of graph elements, attributes, and attribute values required to ensure the function works as intended.
+    - The non-empty graph should ideally contain the minimum number of vertices, transaction, attributes, and attribute values required to ensure the function works as intended.
+    - Where possible, also try to use a `StoreGraph` rather than a `DualGraph`.
+Testing of read/write locks is covered elsewhere and so a `DualGraph` usually isn't necessary.

 - If your unit test requires the JFX toolkit to be initialised, wrap the test code in the following: